sleeptightAnsiC/Nuklear/Readme_sleeptightAnsiC_personal.txt

 - Added NK_CONFIG_FILE which let's you inject the header into [Nuklear]/src/nuklear.h This is usefull when you want to have config without using Nuklear as single-header-lib Not so usefull when using Nuklear as single-header-lib or when including it in only one file.
+- src/stb_truetype.h and src/stb_rect_pack.h pull huge amount of libc/libm symbols and NK_* macros do not overwrite those